jpratt2/-seleniumCompareFullpageScreenshots/README.md

 Basic syntax to compare a full-page screenshot against the corresponding image in the "expected" folder:
 `Screenshot.compareImage(driver);`

-Additionally, the acceptance level can be set with a "pixelThreshold" value.
+Additionally, the acceptance level can be set with a "pixelThreshold" value which is the amount of pixels that can be different and still be considered acceptable as a match.
 For example:
 `Screenshot.compareImage(driver, 100)`